bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 cin.getline(s, n, '\n');    // Read line into char s[n] to '\n' (default)
 ```

-Any function that returns a stream must use references.
+Any function that works on streams must use references (so that chains like stream << var1 << var2 work).
 To overload operators for streams:

 ```cpp